camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-authentication.md

 #### Assignees

 - Tasks assigned to a specific user will only be visible to that assigned user and to the users that belong to the candidate groups/users associated with the task.
-- If the logged-in user is the assignee for a task, the task will be displayed in their task list independent of whether the user is on candidate groups/users.
+- If the active user is assigned to a task, the task is displayed in their task list regardless of their candidate group or user status

 #### All users